SusieCodes/lifehacker/README.md

 ### See the Video Walkthrough on YouTube
 • [Life Hacker Video Demo](https://youtu.be/yYP9dOdY4Fw)

-I built this React app from scratch for my 3 month capstone at Nashville Software School.

 ### See the Video Walkthrough on YouTube

 • [Life Hacker Video Demo](https://youtu.be/yYP9dOdY4Fw)